iipc/warc-specifications/specifications/warc-date/allow-more-precise.md

 > 1 digit and a maximum of 9 digits.
 WARC-Date should be specified with as
 > much precision as is accurately known.
 >
->     WARC-Date   = "WARC-Date" ":" w3c-iso8601
+>     WARC-Date       = "WARC-Date" ":" (w3c-iso8601-14+ | w3c-iso8601-14)
+>     w3c-iso8601-14+ = <YYYY-MM-DDThh:mm:ss.sZ>
->     w3c-iso8601 = <YYYY-MM-DDThh:mm:ss.sZ> | <YYYY-MM-DDThh:mm:ssZ>
+>     w3c-iso8601-14  = <YYYY-MM-DDThh:mm:ssZ>
 >
 > All records shall have a WARC-Date field.

 Alternative Proposed Revised Spec (Not Preferred)
 -------------------------------------------------
+#### Discussion

+There has been discussion of allowing timestamps with reduced precision as well.
+This could be useful in the case of archived urls whose precise capture date is not known.

-Not preferred because it's unclear what the correct behavior at replay time should be, when a specific timestamp is requested and an approximate timestamp is available. and implementing the correct behavior may be complex.
-In the absence of specific known use cases, better not to force tools to tackle this potentially hard problem.
-(Are there specific known use cases?)
+The idea makes plenty of sense.
+However I'm hesitant because it's unclear what the correct behavior at replay time should be, when a specific timestamp is requested, and an approximate timestamp is available.
+Implementing the correct behavior may be complex.
+If the standard allows timestamps with reduced precision, it forces replay tools to tackle a potentially difficult problem.

+Moreover, while I can certainly imagine theoretical use cases, I'm not aware of concrete ones.
+Do we know of any?
+If we do, it would help to discuss them.

 > #### 5.4 WARC-Date (mandatory)
 >